akoidan/http-remote-pc-control/README.md

 This product has 2 apps: Client and Server.
 Client app is built via [pkg](https://www.npmjs.com/package/pkg) and server app is built via [electron](https://www.npmjs.com/package/electron).
 Electron has proper binary implementation that can capture global keystroke even if a game is active in full screen mode, while pkg provides an easy manipulation withing the keyboard and mouse and lightweight binary.
 Both packages support Window/Linux/Mac.

 ## Autostart
-Add a script to autostart in Windows with admin permissions: Replace path to your app.exe:
+Add a script to autostart in Windows with admin petrmissions: Replace path to your app.exe:
 ```shell
 @echo off
 setlocal